“Walk through the night thinking We Are The World…“

 Another late one for Black History Month, I’ve just finished watching the Netflix newie We Are The World: The Night That Changed Pop, about the making of the USA For Africa project.
+And is that a pig outside the window or was this a good record?

 Surely the original British ensemble of two months earlier has a much bigger claim to be “the greatest night in pop” by virtue of the fact Bob Geldof and Midge Ure came up with the idea that spawned both Band Aid and USA For Africa.